WWitman/zettajs-tutorials/3-scout/README.md

 ## Introduction

-In the last Zetta tutorial, created a simple Zetta state machine device.
-In this tutorial, we'll introduce you to the Scout class and write a simple Scout.
+In the last Zetta tutorial, you created a simple Zetta state machine device.
+In this tutorial, you will learn about the Scout class and write a simple Scout.

 When you complete this tutorial, you will know how to: